 Streamline the process.

 Sending a bill via email is faster than mailing a paper copy, but you’re still wasting time unless you have a simple means of tracking the invoice, altering the contents, and sending reminders.
-You can send invoices through the Square app or from your Dashboard; you can also track paid and unpaid invoices from your Dashboard.
+You can send invoices through the POS app or from your dashboard software; you can also track paid and unpaid invoices from your Dashboard.
 Customers can pay online with a credit or debit card (don’t worry, you can also record payments made by cash or check).

 Incentivize early payment.

 Clients who pay on time are great.
 But the early birds?
 Invaluable.
 Show your gratitude for pre-deadline payments by offering clients a bonus, like a slight discount for paying a certain amount of time in advance, or by offering a discount on future purchases.
 Once they experience the benefits of early payments, they’ll never settle for being just on time again.

 Once you do get paid, there’s the matter of depositing that money, which can be complicated by inconvenient bank hours.
 This can cause some freakouts about not being able to cover bills and payroll.
 But with Square’s Instant Deposit, you can do just that: Deposit funds into your bank account instantly, no matter the day or time.

 Everything You Need to Know About the Switch to Chip Cards